-Description The outflow from a LevelPowerReservoir.

-Туре NUMERIC

-Arguments

-1 OBJECT the reservoir object for which to calculate (must be a LevelPowerReservoir)

-2 NUMERIC the energy value

-3 NUMERIC the inflow value 4 DATETIME the timestep at which to calculate Evaluation This function behave simulation. s identically to the solution of the LevelPowerReservoir in Comments timesteps prior to the solution requires prefrom slots on the object of this information is called on the first time required for the Level Side flows are autom Hydrologic Inflow N es that the LevelPowerReservoir has solved for all the date specified in argument 4.
-This is necessary because the vious storage, inflow, and energy.
-This information is retrieved ect at timesteps prior to the date specified in argument 4.
-If any missing, an error is posted and the rule fails.
-If this function is estep, the initial input data are used.
-These data are already IPowerReservoir to dispatch in simulation mode.
-Inatically considered by this function.
-These including: Inet, Diversion, Return Flow, Canal Flow, Pumped Storage Storage Outflow.
-These slots are automatically added as calling rule.
+Description The outflow from a LevelPowerReservoir. Туре NUMERIC Arguments 1 OBJECT the reservoir object for which to calculate (must be a LevelPowerReservoir) 2 NUMERIC the energy value 3 NUMERIC the inflow value 4 DATETIME the timestep at which to calculate Evaluation This function behaves identically to the solution of the LevelPowerReservoir in simulation.
+Comments This function assumes that the LevelPowerReservoir has solved for all the timesteps prior to the date specified in argument 4.
+This is necessary because the solution requires previous storage, inflow, and energy.
+This information is retrieved from slots on the object at timesteps prior to the date specified in argument 4.
+If any of this information is missing, an error is posted and the rule fails.
+If this function is called on the first timestep, the initial input data are used.
+These data are already required for the LevelPowerReservoir to dispatch in simulation mode.
+Side flows are automatically considered by this function.
+These including: Hydrologic Inflow Net, Diversion, Return Flow, Canal Flow, Pumped Storage Inflow , and Pumped Storage Outflow .
+These slots are automatically added as dependencies to the calling rule.

+SolveOutflowGivenEnergyInflow(%"HooverDam", HooverDam.Energy[], HooverDam.Inflow[], @"t")

-$SolveOutflowGivenEnergyInflow(\%"HooverDam", HooverDam.Energy[],\\ HooverDam.Inflow[], @"t")\\ SolveOutflowGivenEnergyInflow(\%"HooverDam", 20.0 "MWH", 1000.0 "cfs",\\ @"t")\\$
+SolveOutflowGivenEnergyInflow(%"HooverDam", 20.0 "MWH", 1000.0 "cfs",

-145. SolveShortage
+SolveShortage